averyhiebert/poink-and-clink/README.md

 ## Roadmap

 Things I hope to add eventually, in approximate order of priority:
- - check whether the Aseprite script even works on Windows?? (fix if necessary)
  - documentation for the Aseprite script
  - fullscreen CSS option
  - template repo to start projects quickly (with Makefile for easy build + better Aseprite export workflow)